BenjaminShinar/Books-Resources/Microsoft Azure Fundamentals/README.md

 Azure AD has three forms of passwordless authentication:

-- Windows Hello for bussiness - designated credentials tied to a specific PC, often using biometric and PIN (code) as the 2nd layer.
+- Windows Hello for business - designated credentials tied to a specific PC, often using biometric and PIN (code) as the 2nd layer.
 Has built-in support for SSO and PKI (public key infrastructure) so it is a solid choice for large organizations.
 - Microsoft Authenticator App - an application that can be configured to provide MFA for multiple accounts and services.
 - FIDO2 security keys - a passwordless standard for authentication, often replacing password credentials with some kind of physical key (which is easier to use, harder to steal) such as a usb key, or a device with NFC/bluetooth.

 #### Azure External Identities

-an external Identity refers to a user (person/device/service) outside of the organization. common examples of external identities are those of vendors, suppliers, collabarators, partners, etc... they require some form of access to the organization resources, but it should be separate from the identity of those inside.
+an external Identity refers to a user (person/device/service) outside of the organization. common examples of external identities are those of vendors, suppliers, collaborators, partners, etc... they require some form of access to the organization resources, but it should be separate from the identity of those inside.

 External Users can occasionally "bring the own identity" by using an identity provider (like google or facebook) or their own corporate identity.
 External users can become "guest users", or have a two-way connection with the organization, gaining access to some resources according to policy.